11 Nutritionist-Approved Pumpkin Puree Recipes for Fall

 In the mood to cook something simple?
-Soup’s on.
-“I whip up a simple pumpkin soup that’s dairy-free, low in calories, and loaded with nutrients and antioxidants,” says Cynthia Sass, MPH, RD, author of Slim Down Now.
+Soup is on deck.
+“I whip up a simple pumpkin soup that’s dairy-free, low in calories, and loaded with nutrients and antioxidants,” says Cynthia Sass, RD, plant-based specialist and author of Slim Down Now.
 “It’s healthy but hearty.”

-Make a healthier version at home to cut calories and sugar.
-“You’re saving yourself from coffeehouse sugary flavored syrup, and using real pumpkin puree gives you a major boost of the antioxidant beta-carotene,” says Dudash.
+Make a healthier version of the traditional pumpkin spice latte at home to cut calories and sugar.
+With homemade pumpkin puree recipes, “you’re saving yourself from coffeehouse sugary flavored syrup, and using real pumpkin puree gives you a major boost of the antioxidant beta-carotene,” says Dudash.
 Beta-carotene is converted into vitamin A in the body, where it promotes healthy skin, eye health and vision, and a strong immune system.
 Milk provides calcium, vitamin D, potassium, and protein.

 The trick: Add one part hot coffee to two parts hot milk.
 Add 3 tbsp pumpkin puree, a drizzle of honey, and a sprinkle of pumpkin pie spice.
 For even mixing, use a blender or handheld milk frother.